-At the intensive study sites, soil analysis, microbiological analysis, atmospheric measurements, and modelling are used to study the fluxes and sequestration of carbon (9).
-Through the Carbon Action co-operation, existing study sites have been further developed (Qvidja, Viikki, Kilpiä, and Ruukki), and new ones have been established together with the University of Helsinki (Haltiala).
-In addition, long-term field experiment has been established in Viikki to study how biodiversity impacts the ability of fields to store carbon (10).
+At the intensive study sites, soil analysis, microbiological analysis, atmospheric measurements, and modelling are used to study the fluxes and sequestration of carbon (10).
+Through the Carbon Action co-operation, existing study sites have been further developed (Qvidja, Viikki, Kilpiä, and Ruukki), and new ones have being established together with the University of Helsinki (Haltiala).
+In addition, long-term field experiment has been established in Viikki to study how biodiversity impacts the ability of fields to store carbon (11).

 Carbon Action science webinar on ‘’soil, carbon sequestration and water protection’’ on 9th of March 2021, brought out novel research results on managing soils for both increased carbon sequestration and reduced phosphorus losses.
 The recording and summary can be found here.

 Companies: Businesses have great potential in driving the adoption of regenerative farming.
-There are currently nine companies in the Carbon Action company platform and new ones are coming aboard.
+There are currently 13 companies in the Carbon Action company platform and new ones are coming aboard.

 Decision-makers: The work of Carbon Action has influenced national decision-making on many levels.
 For example, the Finnish government program and its implementation emphasizes soil carbon sequestration.
-We have also been active in working groups that prepare the national CAP strategic plan.
-The issue was also well on the agenda during Finland’s EU presidency – both at various events and at the EU agriculture ministers‘ meeting.
+CAP recommendations have been delivered through policy brief publications (1), official statements, and parliamentary committee hearings.
+Carbon farming was also well on the agenda during Finland’s EU presidency in 2019 – both at various events and at the EU agriculture ministers‘ meeting.
 In the climate roadmap of agricultural interest groups (MTK and SLC), the focus is on the soil.

 Carbon Action also promotes soil to a wide audience – and brings it to all senses to turn knowledge into action.
 For example, in different events, in addition to high-quality science, food from the Carbon Action farms has been served, science-based soil art presented, pop down dinner organized underground (combining art, science, and carbon-farmed gourmet), and trips organized to the intensive study site in Qvidja – in order to dig the hands in the soil on the field.
 We also organize regular successful ’Save Our Soil’ SOS courses for various stakeholders (for example decision-makers such as key ministers): during spring an SOS breakfast with new research and practical knowledge fresh from the fields and in autumn a visit to the Intensive study site at Qvidja.
 This kind of concept has provoked a lot of interest and we have been able to also entice very busy people from high-level and media.

-Soil is also promoted through social media campaigns (read more about the #SoilSelfie campaign) and at the international Soil at Risk -symposium, which was organized in June 2021.
-The symposium was a success, with very positive feedback and about 300 participants.
+Soil is also promoted through social media campaigns (read more about the #SoilSelfie campaign) and at the international Soil at Risk -symposium in 2021.
+The symposium had about 300 participants, and reached almost million through social media.
 A lot of different blogs and video material with different stakeholders were produced for the symposium – discussing the importance of soil with farmers, artists, decision-makers, a top chef, and company representatives.